 What is MOQ in supply chain?

 MOQ stands for minimum order quantity.
 In a supply chain, you may see various MOQs.
-For example, a supplier of a finished product may have a minimum number of units required for purchase (like a minimum number of books printed).
-And even the supplier may see other MOQs down the supply chain, like that same book printer may see a minimum amount of paper per order requirement.
+For example, a supplier of a finished product may have a number of units required for purchase, like a minimum number of books printed.
+And that printer may itself face MOQs along the supply chain, such as minimum amount of paper per order requirement.